TheInvalidNonce/TheInvalidNonce.github.io/_posts/2017-10-04-cli_ruby_gem_portfolio_project_integrating_an_api.markdown

 Unfortunately, this API gave me forecast data in 3 hour section hashes, totalling **40** hashes with a dozen keys and values per hash for a 5 day period.
 For the sake of getting this project done, I thought that getting working and submitted was more important than implementing a feature I knew would be impressive to nobody in its current form.

 # **Wrapping up**
 I am now at the final steps in submitting this gem to being publicly listed on RubyGems.org.
 I hope that it serves a purpose to someone, somewhere in the Ruby world.
-I found this project to be very thought provoking, and found myself exploring many methods in pry that I never would have tried.
-I managed to finish this project in 7 working days from conception to submission.
-I am looking forward to the next projects and definitely feel like I have learned a lot about finally building a standalone application.
+I found this project to be very thought provoking, and found myself exploring many methods in pry that I never would have tried before.
+I am looking forward to the next project and definitely feel like I have learned a lot about finally building a standalone application.

 My projects' [Github repo](https://github.com/TheInvalidNonce/weatherbot-cli-app)